 Miners' Strike (Pardons) (Scotland) Bill

-Stage 1 Briefing
+Stage 3 Briefing

-March 2022
+June 2022

 Introduction The Law Society of Scotland is the professional body for over 12,000 Scottish solicitors.
 We are a regulator that sets and enforces standards for the solicitor profession which helps people in need and supports business in Scotland, the UK and overseas.
 We support solicitors and drive change to ensure Scotland has a strong, successful and diverse legal profession.
 We represent our members and wider society when speaking out on human rights and the rule of law.
 We also seek to influence changes to legislation and the operation of our justice system as part of our work towards a fairer and more just society.
-We note the Stage 1 Report of the Equalities, Human Rights and Civil Justice Committee has now been published.
 We previously responded to the Scottish Government's consultation on Miners' Strike 1984/85 Pardon1 in June 2021.
 In January 2022, we responded to the Committee's call for evidence2 on the Bill.
-We now welcome the opportunity to consider and respond to the Committee's Stage 1 debate on the Miners' Strike (Pardons) (Scotland) Bill (the Bill).
+We now welcome the opportunity to provide a briefing ahead of the Stage 3 debate on the Miners' Strike (Pardons) (Scotland) Bill (the Bill).
 If you would like to discuss this briefing or if you would like more information on the points that we have raised, please do not hesitate to contact us.
 Contact details can be found at the end of the paper.
-General comments We reiterate our comments as set out in these responses and welcome the opportunity to provide a briefing in advance of the Stage 1 debate which is due to take place on 31 March 2022.
-We note that the Bill aims to provide an automatic pardon for miners who were convicted of certain offences relating to the 1984-1985 miners' strikes.
+General comments We reiterate the comments as set out in our previous responses and welcome the opportunity to provide a briefing in advance of the Stage 3 debate which is scheduled to take place on 16 June 2022.
+We note that the Bill aims to provide an automatic pardon for miners who were convicted of certain offences relating to the 1984 -1985 miners' strikes.
 We recognise that this Bill has been prepared in response to the Independent Review of the impact on communities of the policing of the miner's strike 1984-853.
 This report acknowledged the consequences to individuals and communities following industrial action by National Union of Mineworkers between 12 March 1984 and 3 March 1985.
 This era has left divisive and long-lasting impacts upon individuals, their families and the communities involved.
 Since that time there have been questions raised about political interference, policing, fairness and how the courts dealt with miners who were accused of crimes resulting from the strikes.
-The Bill comprises of 6 sections, where the specific conditions for a pardon are set out in sections 1 and 2.
-1 2021-06-04-crim-miners-strike-pardon.pdf (lawscot.org.uk) 2 Miners' Strike (Pardons) (Scotland) Bill | Law Society of Scotland (lawscot.org.uk) independent-review-impact-communities-policing-miners-strike-1984-85.pdf
+3 Scottish-Policing-of-the-Miners-Strike-review.pdf (num.org.uk) 1 2021-06-04-crim-miners-strike-pardon.pdf (lawscot.org.uk) 2 Miners' Strike (Pardons) (Scotland) Bill | Law Society of Scotland (lawscot.org.uk)